ssoggycat/soggy.cat/CONTRIBUTING.md

 	</a>
 </div>
 ```
-*The div for the menu thingy on the website!*
+*An outdated version of the side menu div for the website!*

 ### An example of bad code:
 ```html